A dynamic habitat

 CHANGING LIFE

-As with life in the Southern Ocean, the sea ice ecosystem begins with single-celled species, including bacteria, protozoa and microscopic phytoplankton (sea plants) such as algae.
-Sea ice algae grows on the underside of the sea ice, tingeing the ice a browny-green color.
+Sea ice ecosystems begin with single-celled species, including bacteria, protozoa and microscopic phytoplankton (sea plants) such as algae.
+They grow on the underside of the sea ice, which acts as a substrate – the equivalent of soil in the lower latitudes.

 Emperor penguin rookeries